Tamra Judge Posts Near-Nude Pictures To Clap Back At Haters Calling Her ‘Old And Geriatric’

-According to Fox News, the ladies were criticizing Tamra and her on-and-off BFF Vicki Gunvalson, with who she recently spent a drama-free night out on the town.
-So to show them exactly what a 52-year-old grandma can look like, she posted 4 images showing her wearing a tiny crochet yellow, green, pink, and blue bikini.
+According to Fox News, the ladies were criticizing Tamra and her on-and-off BFF Vicki Gunvalson, with whom she recently spent a drama-free night out on the town.
+The reality star posted four images showing her wearing a tiny crocheted yellow, green, pink, and blue bikini to show Emily and Kelly exactly what a 52-year-old grandma can look like.

-Several of the photos appear to be from a Page Six article, while the other two are selfies showing her standing in the doorway of a bathroom, where she shows off her tanned and toned arms and impressive stomach.
-Her long blonde hair is curled and pulled back in a ponytail.
+Several of the photos appear to be from a Page Six article, while the other two are selfies showing her standing in the doorway of a bathroom.
+In the shots, Tamra showed off her tanned and toned arms and impressive stomach.
+Her long blond hair was curled and pulled back in a ponytail.

-She captioned the post to make it clear that she was responding to being called old and called out her co-stars’ hypocrisy.
+She captioned the post in a way that made it clear that she was responding to being called old and mentioned her co-stars’ hypocrisy.

 The CUT Fitness co-founder’s followers were loving her look.
 Reza Farahan, from Shahs of Sunset, posted a series of flame emojis.